 - Importing handles subclassing.
 If you import linked data where the target (linked) Concepts are of subclasses of the relationship you can either choose the type of linked Concept when you map your columns, or use a different column in the CSV as a type discriminator.

 Importing a simple CSV

 The following example demonstrates how to import a simple CSV where all the rows are mapped to a single Concept type.
 In this example we import a CSV of countries, where each row represents one Country, and the identifiers are the 2-character ISO codes.

 Step 1: Prepare the CSV and schema, and upload the file

-and we have created a Countries Dataset with a Concept type Country with these properties:
+We have a Countries Dataset containing a Country type: